Skip to content

 You really have a lot of options when it comes to software tools — maybe too many, in fact — but there are a few that have really risen to the top, proving themselves better than most of their competition.

-Square
+1. Square

 These days, it would seem that Square might be the most widespread small business credit card processor of all — at least as far as their physical presence goes.
 Chances are good, you’ve seen some of their components in a coffee shop somewhere.
-Components such as their credit card reader, chip reader, and iPad POS system (to name a few!) are known for their sleekness, quality, and ease-of-use, and for making in-person credit card transactions quite painless.
+Components such as their credit card reader, chip reader, and iPad POS system (to name a few!) are known for their sleekness, quality, ease-of-use, and for making in-person credit card transactions quite painless.

-Because of its excellent hardware, Square comes particularly handy when you’re running a brick-and-mortar store, and you have the need to physically swipe the cards you are charging, but that doesn’t mean it lacks at all on the software side of things at all — the Square app provides a brilliantly fast and easy way to accept credit card payments, and mobile credit card processing is a breeze.
+Because of its excellent hardware, Square comes particularly handy when you’re running a brick-and-mortar store, and you have the need to physically swipe the cards you are charging, but that doesn’t mean it lacks at all on the software side of things at all — the Square app provides a fast and easy way to accept credit card payments, and mobile credit card processing is a breeze.

-You can also choose from a whole suite of add-on software that Square offers, such as email marketing, employee payroll, and team management, which you can add for additional cost.
+You can also choose from a whole suite of add-on software that Square offers, such as email marketing, employee payroll, and team management, which you can add for an additional cost.
 These extra tools can shave off the edge and make running your business as a whole much more enjoyable.

-If you want a credit card processor that has both excellent software features and has amazing hardware to integrate with, then Square is an option that is pretty hard to beat.
+The good news is that there are no up-charges, hidden monthly fees, bundling fees, or equipment fees.
+If you want a credit card processor that has both excellent software features and has amazing hardware to integrate with, then Square is a great option.

-HoneyBook
+2. HoneyBook

 If you want to be paid through ACH bank transfer, then there’s another simple flat fee of 1.5%.

-PayPal
+3. PayPal

 PayPal offers methods for payments to be accepted online, in-store, and over mobile.
 Also, like Square, they offer POS hardware, like mobile and chip readers, which make it simpler and easier to run the physical, in-person aspect of your business, though the designs overall are not quite as sleek as Square’s are.